voxel51/eta/docs/modules_dev_guide.md

 module.render("module_block_diagram.svg")
 ```

-The above code generates a `module_block_diagram.svg` vector graphics image of
+The above code generates a `module_block_diagram.svg` vector graphics image
-the module block diagram.
-It also generates the following intermediate
+that depicts the module as a block diagram.
+Behind the scenes, it first
-`module_block_diagram.diag` file describing the network architecture:
+generates the following intermediate `module_block_diagram.diag` file
+describing the module definition in a format understood by the `blockdiag`
+package:

 ```
 blockdiag {